Skip Navigation

 Who We Want

-The National Leadership Program is ideal for people who want to gain media and communications skills and contacts while making a positive difference for people with disabilities.
+The National Leadership Program is ideal for people who want to gain marketing, media, and communications skills and contacts while making a positive difference for people with disabilities.
 We are looking for creative, results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
-The Apprenticeship is ideal for college seniors and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.
+The Fellowship is ideal for college juniors, seniors, and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.

-Communications Apprentices will work closely with our Marketing and Communications Director, Communications Associate and National Leadership Program Director.
+Communications Fellows will work closely with our Senior Director of Marketing and Communications, Senior Communications Associate, and National Leadership Program Manager.
 Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”
 Tasks might include writing blog posts, utilizing social media, designing graphics, and editing photos and videos.
-Communications Apprentices will join supervisors at virtual workshops and webinars that pertain to stigma and communications.
+Communications Fellows will join supervisors at virtual workshops and webinars that pertain to communications.

-Each Apprentice will receive as many opportunities as possible to learn new skills, network and gain direct experiences.
-In addition to hands-on work experiences, all Apprentices will participate in special presentations by guest speakers and intensive strategic communications workshops.
-A career plan will be developed by each Apprentice that will enable them to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
+Each Fellow will receive as many opportunities as possible to learn new skills, network, and gain direct experiences.
+In addition to hands-on work experiences, all Fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
+A career plan will be developed by each Fellow that will enable them to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.

 Important Details for Applicants

-• Excellent communication and organizational skills are strongly preferred, and Apprentices should exhibit leadership skills to complete their own projects.
+• Excellent communication and organizational skills are strongly preferred, and Fellows should exhibit leadership skills to complete their own projects.

-• Strong preference for college seniors and above.
+• Strong preference for college juniors and above.

 • Core hours include between 11 AM-5:30 PM ET.

-• Apprentices are required to work 20 hours per week.
+• Fellows are asked to work a minimum of 15 hours per week while not exceeding 20 hours per week.

 Expectations